Nature is You Art Project (2020)

 Time to Change Art Project (2015)

-A few years ago, with the support of a great team of collaborators, I developed a project called Time to Change.
-The project was designed to analyse feelings and perceptions about the European Crisis, with the aim to show the cultural and social issues related to it.
-After creating a personal response to the topic, shown during an exhibition in Italy, I decided to invite other artists to do the same, and express their opinions about the situation through art.
-The main focus of the project was to generate awareness and understanding, and to spread a sense of action and possibility.
+The project explored feelings and perceptions about the European Crisis.
+After creating a personal response to the topic, shown during an exhibition in Italy (Paratissima 2014), I invited other artists to do the same and express their opinions about the situation through the arts.
+The project wanted to generate awareness and understanding and spread a sense of action and possibility.